kim-dongho/blog/README.md

 ## DH's Blog

-This is a blog that organizes JavaScript and TypeScript theories and coding test practice problems.
+This blog organizes JavaScript and TypeScript theories along with coding test practice problems.

-## Skills
+It reads Mdx files stored in Supabase and displays them on the blog.

+## Tech Stack for This Blog

 - FrontEnd